-The CImg Library is a small, open source, C++ toolkit for image processing, designed with these properties in mind :
+The CImg Library is a small, open source, and modern C++ toolkit for image processing, designed with these properties in mind :

 CImg defines classes and methods to manage images in your own C++ code.
-You can use it to load/save various file formats, access pixel values, display/transform/filter images, draw primitives (text, faces, curves, 3d objects, ...), compute statistics, manage user interactions on images, and so on...
+You can use CImg to load/save various file formats, access pixel values, display/transform/filter images, draw primitives (text, faces, curves, 3d objects, ...), compute statistics, manage user interactions on images, and so on...

-CImg defines a single image class which can represent datasets having up to 4-dimensions (from 1d scalar signals to 3d hyperspectral volumetric images), with template pixel types (bool,char,int,float,...).
+CImg defines a single image class able to represent datasets having up to 4-dimensions (from 1d scalar signals to 3d hyperspectral volumetric images), with template pixel types (bool,char,int,float,...).

 It also handles image collections and sequences.

-CImg is self-contained, thread-safe and thus highly portable.
+CImg is self-contained, thread-safe and highly portable.
 It fully works on different operating systems (Unix,Windows,MacOS X,*BSD,...) and is compatible with various C++ compilers (Visual C++,g++,clang++,icc,...).

 No need for exotic or complex dependencies.